jansmolders86/mediacenterjs/README.md

 * Fast transcoding
 * Cross Browser/device compatibility
-* Easy to add/change themes
+* Easy to add/change themes (with several available to choose from)
-* And a set of ready made apps like youtube and google music.
+* A set of ready made apps like youtube and google music.
 * Multilanguage support
 * App import/export functionality

 This application will run on Windows and Linux based systems.

-There will be a specific Linux distro using a kiosk, debian distro.
+***There will be a specific Linux distro using a kiosk, debian distro.***

 I'm building MCJS in my free time so if you want to encourage me to continue this enormous project, feel free to do so.